mantidproject/documents/Design/Imaging_IMAT/IMAT_general.md

 Data locations and copying
 ==========================

+As data is produced by IMAT and it becomes available at the IMAT control machine, it will be copied to several locations: IMAT data analysis machine, ISIS archive, and SCARF disk space for the imat project.
+In principle all these locations will be identical replicas, although there are plans to store a subset of the reconstructions generated in the archive.

-Archive.
+* Archive.
 TODO: structure to be defined.

+* IMAT data analysis machine (NDAIMAT) which is NDW1520 at the moment.

-Replica on SCARF.
+* Replica on SCARF.
 TODO: all the details, storage levels, capacity, times.

 TODO.
 Practicalities.
 Data volumes.
 Bandwidth requirements, etc.